djeada/Databases-Notes/notes/02_database_design/01_requirements_analysis.md

 | 2                  | 1               | MA101         | Fall 2022  | B+    |
 | 3                  | 2               | MA101         | Fall 2022  | A-    |

-In this example, we have four tables: Students, Courses, Professors, and Enrollments.
-The primary keys (PK) and foreign keys (FK) are indicated in parentheses.
+In this database model, four tables have been designed: 'Students', 'Courses', 'Professors', and 'Enrollments'.
+Primary keys (PK) and foreign keys (FK) are indicated in the brackets.
 The tables are related as follows:

-- The student_id in the Enrollments table is a foreign key that refers to the student_id primary key in the Students table.
+- The 'student_id' in the 'Enrollments' table refers to the 'student_id' primary key in the 'Students' table (foreign key).
-- The course_id in the Enrollments table is a foreign key that refers to the course_id primary key in the Courses table.
+- The 'course_id' in the 'Enrollments' table links to the 'course_id' primary key in the 'Courses' table (foreign key).
-- The professor_id in the Courses table is a foreign key that refers to the professor_id primary key in the Professors table.
+- The 'professor_id' in the 'Courses' table associates with the 'professor_id' primary key in the 'Professors' table (foreign key).